-\item If the number of label types for the target client is known in advance, sort the scores in descending order and return labels by the known number.
-If the number of labels is unknown, K-means clustering is applied to the scores to classify them into 2 classes, and the labels with the highest centroid are returned (Lines 23-24). \end{enumerate}
+\item If the number of labels of the target client is known, the scores are sorted in descending order and the highest labels are returned.
+If the number of labels is unknown, K-means clustering is applied to the scores to classify them into 2 classes, and the labels with the highest centroid are returned (lines 23--24). \end{enumerate}

-Note that, in the above attack, since we are observing index information before perturbation by central DP, the attack can mostly bypass the DP protection.
-In particular, the first round of observation is completely unaffected.

-Lastly, the obtained information from side channels can also be used to design attacks for another purposes, for example, as additional features in reconstruction attack \cite{hitaj2017deep} or other inference attacks \cite{nasr2019comprehensive}.
-In our study, we aim to show that the top-$k$ gradient indices that can be observed on untrusted servers in FL have sufficient information to cause privacy leakages; therefore, we leave the study of attacks for different purposes as a future directions.
+Finally, the information obtained from the side-channels can also be used to design attacks for other purposes, such as additional features in reconstruction \cite{hitaj2017deep} or other inference attacks \cite{nasr2019comprehensive}.
+The aim of this study is simply to demonstrate that the top-$k$ gradient indices that can be observed on untrusted servers contain sufficient information to cause privacy leakages; therefore, we leave the study of attacks for different purposes to future research.